SALVADOR DA BAHIA

 And let’s face it.
 That’s EXACTLY what this course is.

-However, having looked at the course, and trying it out, I have to say that it’s not all that bad.
+However, having looked at the course, and trying it out, I have to say that it’s a pretty good program.
 I like the way the course is set-up, and that what is shown on the course is easy to learn; that is, if you put in the time and effort it takes to learn.

 Although I firmly believe that if you want to learn Capoeira Angola, you should GO FIND QUALITY INSTRUCTION, this course CAN be a good guide and resource for someone who can’t find quality instruction in their area.